 The submissions received by the City during the community consultation period raised some concerns regarding the building design.
 The proposed development is of a similar size and scale to the established two storey grouped dwelling development to the east of the subject property.
 The design has taken aspects from both the contemporary designed dwellings and the older pitched roof dwelling styles.
 The windows enable natural light and ventilation to the property whilst maintaining a high degree of privacy for the adjoining properties.
 Sufficient setback to the street has been maintained for soft landscaping, including the provision of three trees and deep soil zone which will further soften the impact of the development on the street.
+To ensure that the development provides further interest and articulation, the recommended condition relating to materials and finishes has been modified.
+This will improve the development façade to Bourke Street and the shared internal accessway.
 This design is considered appropriate and is respectful of the existing streetscape.